Spain's tomato-throwing festival may charge fees

 "This is one of the most popular festivals in Spain and we don't get any aid, it's all on us," Perez said.
 Bunol's total annual budget is 7.5 million euros.

-The town councilor said private tour operators make money selling travel packages of up to 300 euros to take people to the festival, without paying any fees to the town.
+The town councillor said private tour operators make money selling travel packages of up to 300 euros to take people to the festival, without paying any fees to the town.

 The enormous food fight began accidentally in 1945, when a group of young men were excluded from summer celebrations and protested by throwing tomatoes from a street stall.